QIB-Sheffield/dbdicom/README.md

 patient = series.patients()
 ```

-In this case the function will return a single object rather than a list.
+In this case the function will return a list with a single item.

 ### Finding DICOM objects in the folder